ND-Data

 Note

 Please note that the xarray package is another package that deals with multidimensional data, and it does have some of the benefits listed here, but follows a distinctly different philosophy.
 Here, we place a strong an emphasis on benefits that can be derived from object-oriented programming.
-For example, error propagation and Fourier transformation are not handled in the same way, and the slicing notation is less compact.
+For example, we emphasize effort-free error propagation and Fourier transformation, as well as a compact and meaningful slicing notation.

 Dimension labels